Upper Miller Canyon

 Today, my plan was to hike upper Miller Canyon three miles from Rim Rd. at Immigrant Spring to FR 141H, then double back a ¼ mile, before taking some of the jeep trails that parallel the west side of the canyon, about 100 ft. upslope.

-Miller Canyon flows downhill, north from the Mogollon Rim at Hi View Point to East Clear Creek, just downstream from C.C.
+Miller Canyon flows downhill, north from the Mogollon Rim at Hi View Point to East Clear Creek, just upstream from C.C.
 Craigan Reservoir.
 Miller Canyon is bounded by Miller Ridge, Blazed Ridge, McCarty Ridge and Battleground Ridge.

 I found four mylar balloons in upper Miller Canyon.
 This one was touching: "Dearest brother, I ♥ you always!
 The loss of your soul & presence on this earth is greatly missed & constantly desired.
 Another year has gone by, but I'm glad to be another year closer to seeing you again."